- Search The Registry

 On this date, in 1924, the Phyllis Wheatley settlement house was founded.

 Located in Minneapolis, MN., at the start of the 20th century, community centers known as “settlement houses” were started in many urban areas of the United States.
-Most of them were established in poor neighborhoods with a predominantly immigrant population and designed to help “Americanize” the communities.
-Others, like Phyllis Wheatley, were founded to deliver services primarily to Blacks continuously.
+Most were established in poor neighborhoods with a predominantly immigrant population and designed to help “Americanize” the communities.
+Others, like Phyllis Wheatley, were founded to continuously deliver services primarily to Blacks.

 “The Wheatley” was a central gathering place for the city’s Black community, playing a historical role in this community during an era of harsh Jim Crow segregation and discrimination.
-Traditionally, activities of the Center focused on youth and family development through programs of recreation, education, and performing arts.
+Traditionally, activities of the Center focused on youth and family development through recreation, education, and performing arts programs.

 This set the Phyllis Wheatley house apart from other settlement houses focused on the “Americanization of foreigners.”
 A Black woman ran each department, and their classes were structured for Black children and adults.
 Though resistant to the idea of a settlement house, in the beginning, Black men and their organizations changed their minds after the house opened.
 During the 1920s and 1930s, “Phyllis Wheatley,” as it was affectionately called, became the center of the Minneapolis Black community.